WEE99/Impact-Business-Solutions/README.md

 Interview Questions for Software Development

 There are 4 Question given in total where I decided to use JavaScript to answer all those questons.
+To run the files in terminal (node Q1.js).